 Who Was Mary McLeod Bethune?

 Born Mary Jane McLeod on July 10, 1875, in Mayesville, South Carolina, Mary McLeod Bethune was a leading educator and civil rights activist.
-She grew up in poverty, as one of 17 children born to former slaves.
+She grew up in poverty, as one of 17 children born to formerly enslaved people.
 Everyone in the family worked, and many toiled in the fields, picking cotton.
 Bethune became the one and only child in her family to go to school when a missionary opened a school nearby for African American children.
 Traveling miles each way, she walked to school each day and did her best to share her newfound knowledge with her family.

 Bethune later received a scholarship to the Scotia Seminary (now Barber-Scotia College), a school for girls in Concord, North Carolina.
 After graduating from the seminary in 1893, she went to the Dwight Moody's Institute for Home and Foreign Missions (also known as Moody Bible Institute) in Chicago.
 Bethune completed her studies there two years later.
 Returning to the South, she began her career as a teacher.

 For nearly a decade, Bethune worked as an educator.
 She married fellow teacher Albertus Bethune in 1898.
-The couple had one son together—Albert Mcleod Bethune—before ending their marriage in 1907.
+The couple had one son together — Albert Mcleod Bethune — before ending their marriage in 1907.
 She believed that education provided the key to racial advancement.
 To that end, Bethune founded the Daytona Normal and Industrial Institute for Negro Girls in Daytona, Florida, in 1904.
 Starting out with only five students, she helped grow the school to more 250 students over the next years.